aleph2c/miros/doc/recipes.rst

 Recipes
 =================================
-How to use this library with coding examples
+How to do the small things you need to do with coding examples.

 .. toctree::
    :maxdepth: 2